ruskofd/yugabytedb-role/README.md

 ### General informations

-This Ansible role is designed to deploy and manage YugabyteDB database clusters.
+This Ansible role is designed to deploy and manage YugabyteDB database cluster(s).

 **Table of Contents**